shyampurk/m2m-traffic-corridor/README.md

 For hosting your own demo, follow the steps as given below

-1. Download/fork the source code of this repository and update the PubNub keys at the [server side](server/traffic_server.py)  and [client side](client/index.html)
+1. Download/fork the source code of this repository and update the PubNub keys at the [application server side](server/traffic_server.py)  and [client side](client/index.html)

-2. Run the python script
+2. Signup to create your trial [IBM Bluemix account](https://developer.ibm.com/bluemix/#gettingstarted).

+3. Follow the [Bluemix Documentation](https://www.ng.bluemix.net/docs/) to create your bluemix container

+4. Install the [PubNub service](https://www.pubnub.com/blog/2015-09-09-getting-started-pubnub-ibm-bluemix/) and attach it to your comtainer.

+5. Install and initialize the [python application runtime](https://www.ng.bluemix.net/docs/starters/python/index.html)

+6. Load the application server under your python application deployed on Bluemix and start the application from Bluemix console.

-3. Open a web browser and load the [client side web page](client/index.html) and follow the steps as defined above in "RUN THE DEMO" section, from step 2 onwards.
+7. Open a web browser and load the client side web page (index.html) and follow the steps as defined above in "RUN THE DEMO" section, from step 2 onwards.

 ##ASSUMPTIONS